Ayu85/Ayu85/README.md

 - 👋 Hi, I’m @Ayu85
 - 👀 I’m interested in ...
-It sector
+Development sector
-- 🌱 I’m currently learning ...Android development
+- 🌱 I’m currently learning ...Web development
 - 💞️ I’m looking to collaborate on ...
 Any project
 - 📫 How to reach me ...9005676379